adam12/ruby-lsp.nvim/README.md

 installed for the current Ruby version, as well as configuring lspconfig to start the Ruby LSP for Ruby files.

+## Why

+The Ruby LSP has dependencies which include C extensions, and these extensions are compiled against a specific version of Ruby (the Ruby ABI).
+When ran against a different version of Ruby, strange things can happen.

+Many people manage their LSPs in Neovim using Mason, which is a fantastic tool for managing LSPs, but when it manages Ruby LSPs, it does so by using a single, unversioned folder, where the Ruby version is ambiguous.
+This will cause the issues as mentioned above.

+The `ruby-lsp.nvim` plugin's goal is two fold:

+1. Just install the `ruby-lsp` dependency using regular `gem install`, if it's not detected when Neovim starts up.
+This should work perfectly for almost all Ruby version managers.

+2. Build on top of the `nvim-lspconfig` package to provide a nicer experience out of the box where possible.
+This might include extra bindings or user commands, or smoothing over oddities such as requesting Mason not manage the LSP when using the LazyVim distribution.

 ## Installation

 With Lazy.nvim, add the following to your configuration